 In most cases too, as a child is learning about the ladder on the bottom rungs, they fall off from the bottom, not from the top.
 Children are going to fall, and it is best for them to have those opportunities to fall while they are still close to the ground, and small.
 We don’t want a child who is 10 or even 15 to be learning for the first time that it hurts when they fall down.
 We need to stop putting children in situations that are too mature for them because they completely skip the learning process that is required to make them safe when they get into that position.

-Next, I know this is a really small fraction of the world, but if your child truly seems to have no fear, seems to not notice when they are seriously injured and seems to really feel no pain at all, you should talk to your pediatrician about the potential for your child to have a condition that actually prevents him from feeling pain and learning about the world.
+If your child truly seems to have no fear, seems to not notice when they are seriously injured and seems to really feel no pain at all, you should talk to your pediatrician about the potential for your child to have a condition that actually prevents him from feeling pain and learning about the world.

 Looking back at my own children, I would like to think that I taught them a lot about the world and how to be.
 But if I’m being honest with myself, they learned the majority of what they know about the world from their own experiences.
 They learned much more about riding their bikes careful from crashing them than they did from me talking to them.
 I know that they learn more about being safe on play structures from banging their faces and falling off of them than they did with me yelling at them about safety.

 Respecting danger is one of those things that children often need to experience the consequences of.
 We want to think that we can teach them and guide them about danger, but in many cases it is most often our job to simply keep them from serious physical harm while giving them opportunities to experience minor pains and minor injuries in learning the rules of the world.
 As a parent, we have to let them get scraped knees, and we have to let them trip and slip and fall.
 Otherwise, they won’t learn how to respect the world and they will never learn how to understand what is dangerous and what is not.